You have never tried to make your message irrelevant, boring, or incomprehensible. At least I hope not!

 When I first began preaching, I took an entire manuscript on stage.
 It was a pastoral security blanket – except not pink and fuzzy.
 I tried not to read it directly, and in most cases, I was successful.
 But in my mind, it was good to know it was there… just in case I needed to snuggle.

 As you probably know from my previous writing, I’m a big proponent of engaging volunteers in the ministry of the church.
-Over the next few weeks, we’re going to start a practical conversation about mobilizing volunteers better in 2016.
+Over this series of posts, we’re starting a practical conversation about mobilizing volunteers better.
 But before we get into some practical advice, I want to address one of the most important and yet often ignored aspects of equipping volunteers to do ministry: helping them identify and then use their gifts.

 God gives every Christ-follower one or more spiritual gifts.
 He does this to strengthen the body of Christ.
 When God’s in control of these gifts in our lives, the impact of our mission, together, is incredible.
 It’s one of the ways God designed the church to reproduce itself.